 How to Get to Bakersfield

 By Car: Bakersfield is located at the crossroads of State Highways 99 and 58, and just 15 minutes east of Interstate 5.
-Bakersfield is located within a 10-hour drive from several major cities such as Los Angeles, San Diego, San Francisco, Las Vegas, Phoenix and Salt Lake City.
+Bakersfield is located within a 2-hour drive from Los Angeles, 4-hour drive from San Diego, San Francisco and Las Vegas, and 10-hour drive from Phoenix and Salt Lake City.

 By Air: Meadows Field Airport (BFL) provides all-jet commercial air from United and American Airlines and is located just eight miles north of downtown.